 Holiness here isn’t referring to perfection—complete forgiveness is already ours through the sacrifice of Jesus.
 The holiness referenced here is the holiness of behavior.

 Therefore, strengthen your feeble arms and weak knees.
 “Make level paths for your feet,” so that the lame may not be disabled, but rather healed.
 (Hebrews 12:12-13)

 I know pain can make us feel weak and defeated, but we aren’t defeated.
 To see pain as fertilizer is to recognize its value.
 And to bask in God’s ability while we’re feeling utterly unable, is to live like we believe the promise:

 No discipline seems pleasant at the time, but painful.
 Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it.
 (Hebrews 12:11)

-Written differently: Revel in the manure because it produces an abundant harvest.
+Written differently: realize that the manure can produce an abundant harvest.

 Jesus, I prefer to avoid pain, but what I’ve heard from You is that pain not only has a purpose, but it can nourish and strengthen my soul.
 May I rest in that promise.
 Amen.